Apollo013/AspNet_WebApi2_Versioning/README.md

 A DOTNET Web Api 2 project that demonstrates one technique for API versioning using the route uri in conjunction with route attributes.
 The project makes use of a custom controller selector that implements 'IHttpControllerSelector', along with custom attribute-based routing & contraints.
 Requires Fiddler to test.

 ####Problem 01####
-We want to version our web by defining URIs like the following:
+We want to version our web api by defining URIs like the following:

 /api/v1/tasks/